 What to avoid?
 Red on all four walls will be somewhat overpowering and on a practical level will cast a red-tone on your skin when you look in the mirror.
-Good natural daylight and natural-daylight lightbulbs are a must with this color scheme.
+Good natural daylight and bathroom lighting ideas with natural-daylight lightbulbs are a must with this color scheme.

 The stand-alone, designer basin and mixer tap give the room ultra-cool character, while quirky accessories, such as this wave hand hook and a Moorish mother-of-pearl mirror, take the look East.